News

 Northwestern Prison Education Program Encourages Contemplation

 Recently, we discussed the positive role liberal arts education has in prisons.
-Today, we take a closer look at the Northwestern Prison Education Program, which provides tuition-free liberal arts degrees to inmates in Illinois Stateville Correctional Center (SCC).
+Today, we look closer at the Northwestern Prison Education Program, which provides tuition-free liberal arts degrees to Illinois Stateville Correctional Center (SCC) inmates.
 Northwestern launched as an institution for higher learning in 1855.
-Five years prior, nine men sat down
+Five years prior, nine men sat down together to plan

 Read More »